nvms/pager/README.md

 # Pager

-Pager is a lightweight python wrapper around pycurl.
-It was designed to be used in some personal projects and is in no-way a fully-featured pycurl wrapper.
+Pager is a lightweight wrapper around pycurl.
+It was designed to be used in a pinch (for pretty specific use-cases) and in no way should be considered a serious replacement for pycurl, but rather as a quick prototyping tool.

 ```python
 import pager